arifislam007/Sponsorship_Management_Dashboard/README.md

   # Sponsorship Management Dashboard

-  ## This branch is last stable version of CRM before updateing Finance, account, HR, Project feature

   This project implements a full-stack Sponsorship Management Dashboard for Sombhabona Foundation, based on the provided Figma design.